IF YOU VISIT OUR WEBSITE...

 Although it is possible for damaged cells to heal themselves without the aid of the soft laser, the use of the low intensity laser can accelerate the tissue healing process.
 A good example of how the soft laser accelerates the healing process can be demonstrated in cases of acute soft tissue trauma.
 Such an injury involves several elements of the tissue layers beneath the epidermis, including muscle, nerve, lymphatic and vascular tissues.
 The body's natural response to soft tissue trauma is to contain the injury with local inflammation: Inflammation is due to increased blood flow into the capillaries.
 Classically, inflammation is manifested by four main signs: redness, heat, swelling and pain.
 The inflammatory mechanism involves a large number of substances present in the blood, among others many hormones, such as prostaglandins, histamine, supplements, cytokines participate in the inflammation.
 This excessive swelling prevents proper circulation in the damaged tissues and results in two types of pain: The first type of pain is caused by the actual trauma of the injured tissues, while the secondary pain comes from the swelling itself.

-The soft laser therapy targets the lymphatic system first, as it maintains fluid balance in the body, and the infrared laser light also helps to improve reabsorption of swelling.
+The soft laser therapy targets the lymphatic system first, as it maintains fluid balance in the body, and the infrared laser light also helps to improve the reabsorption of edema.
 With the soft laser, swelling is reduced and mobility of the treated area is restored.

 8.3 Special Report